What is an IDO?

 - The tokens are usually listed immediately after an IDO, meaning that the investors can trade their tokens without waiting.
 If a user chooses to do so, they can use the same platform that handled the IDO, or move to the other platforms they’re used to — an exchange aggregator would be one way to do that.

 Overall, IDO is a new way of attracting financing to cryptocurrency projects that focuses on transparency and being easy to use.
 They majorly depend on DeFi and its success.
 In comparison with ICO and IEO, IDO projects do not have to pay hefty sums for listing on the stock exchange and conduct lengthy discussions with regulators in different countries.
-Some claim that IDO is the optimal option for entering the DeFi space and gaining trust of the DeFi market participants.
+Some claim that IDO is the optimal option for entering the DeFi space and gaining the trust of the DeFi market participants.
 This can be illustrated by already existing examples like Compound, bZx Protocol, mStable, SushiSwap, Shift, and ExeedMe.
 Undoubtedly, IDO should go down in the history of the crypto economy and will launch new opportunities in the DeFi sector.